hirakCoder/swiftgenie/README.md

 - **server/** – FastAPI application exposing a `/generate` endpoint to transform chat prompts into Swift code via the OpenAI API.
 - **scripts/build.sh** – Example shell script to run `xcodebuild` on macOS.
 Requires Xcode command-line tools.
 - **requirements.txt** – Python dependencies for the API server.
+- Jinja2 templates power the optional web UI and are included in `requirements.txt`.

 ### Running the API